Under the Animal Health and Welfare Act 2013, a pet owner has a legal duty to ensure the welfare of his animal(s). A pet’s welfare needs include:

 Despite the legal situation outlined above, the Veterinary Council of Ireland has deemed tail docking to be unethical and so vets are not permitted to dock a dog’s tail unless it is for medical or therapeutic reasons.

-From 1st September 2015 all puppies over twelve weeks old will need to be microchipped before they are sold or supplied.
+From 1st September 2015 all puppies over twelve weeks old must be microchipped before they are sold or supplied.

-From March 2016 this will be extended to require that all dogs be microchipped.
+From March 2016 all dogs must be microchipped.
 This will allow local authorities to trace stray, abandoned or stolen dogs and reunite them with their owners.
 The legislation is also anticipated to help identify the owners of troublesome dogs.
 Failure to have your dog microchipped will be subject on summary conviction to a Class A fine of up to €5000.

 While microchipping is recommended for all cat owners as well as dogs, there are no current plans to make microchipping compulsory for cats.